 There are many instances of businesses getting a little too personal with personalized marketing and scaring away customers.
 We as customers ourselves have come across an ad or two at least once in our life that seemed to cross the line.
 Intrusive and intimate advertising can make your customers feel like they are being stalked and watched.

-And most importantly be upfront, transparent, and honest with how you use your data and customers will understand.
+And most importantly be upfront, transparent, and honest with how you use your data so customers will understand.
 Sticking to and abiding by data privacy protection laws in place is a good start.

 After all, customers like a personalized experience.
 It is the sneaking around and unnecessary privacy violations that they do not like.